hydex80/presence_detection_domoticz_fritzbox/README.md

 7. A installer will appear fill in all the questions and at the end copy the line for your crontab. (run crontab with: crontab -e)
 ------------------------
+# Installation instructions for SYNOLOGY only. (thnx Kubra)

+1. Create a directory (eg "presence_detection" in @appstore)
+2. Place the 4 files from the downloaded zip file in the previously created folder
+3. DO NOT execute the command "sudo bash presence_detection.sh" (with or without "install" supplemented), but ...
+4.Create a config.txt file with the following content (leave out help text after #) in the folder and adjust it to your situation:
+5. pass_fritzbox = xxxxxxx # enter the password of your fritzbox here
+fritzdevice_names = (fritz_device1 fritz_device2) #in parentheses here number of repeaters, in my case 2)
+fritzdevice_ips = (XXX.XXX.XXX.XXX XXX.XXX.XXX.XXX) #Enter ip addresses of your repeaters
+ip_domoticz = xxx.xxx.xxx.xx: xxxx #ip address of domoticz + port
+domoticzpasscode = xxxxxxxxxxxxxx #eg. pwd domoticz device_names = (phone_1 etc.) # create manually the virtual devices in domoticz as described on git device_macs = (XX: XX: XX: XX: XX: XX etc.) # the corresponding mac addresses of the devices above device_idx = (XXX etc.) # and enter the idx of the devices here
+6. You can now run the script in debug once (eg in Putty using "sudo bash presence_detection.sh debug" to check if it works properly.
+If so, go to the next step to make it run automatically.
+7. Create a task on your Synology to run the script every minute.
+Job to be executed ("Job settings" tab) becomes "sh /volume1/@appstore/presence_detection/presence_detection.sh" (path name to the script depends on your situation)

 # Frequently asked questions(FAQ)
 **Since iOS14 and newer updates on Android the script is not working.
 Because of Mac adress randomization.**